libmir/mir/README.md

 ======
 Numeric library and mirror for upcoming numeric packages for the Dlang standard library.

-1. `mir.ndslice` is a developer version of `std.experimental.ndslice`
+- `mir.ndslice` is a developer version of `std.experimental.ndslice`
-2. `mir` can be used with DMD (reference D compiler) front end >= `2.068`, so ndslice can be used with LDC (LLVM D Compiler) `0.17.0-alpha`.
+- Mir can be used with DMD (reference D compiler) front end >= `2.068`.
+So ndslice can be used with LDC (LLVM D Compiler) `0.17.0-alpha`.
-3. mir is going to be a testing package for the future std.la (generic BLAS implementation)
+- Mir is going to be a testing package for the future Dlang BLAS implementation.

 ## Packages